TIm-the-IT-dad/osticket-prereqs/README.md

 </p>
 <p>
-Continued in osTicket web page and filled out information for MySQL database to connect to it and began to install (Step-24)
+Continued in osTicket web page and filled out information for MySQL database to get connected and began to install (Step-24)
 </p>
 <p>
 <br />